On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Background

-Here, $[\alpha]_a\in \Z_{\geq 0}$ denotes the coefficient in the expansion $\alpha =\sum_{a\in I}[\alpha]_a\alpha_a$. \end{thm} We call (\ref{eqn:MYformula}) the Mukhin-Young formula, which is originally conjectured in \cite{MR3217701}.
-We note that, in general, coefficients other than $C(\Qa,\la,1,1)$ do not seem to admit an expression as compact as (\ref{eqn:MYformula}).
+Here, $[\alpha]_a\in \Z_{\geq 0}$ denotes the coefficient in the sum $\alpha =\sum_{a\in I}[\alpha]_a\alpha_a$. \end{Theorem} We call~\eqref{eqn:MYformula} the Mukhin--Young formula, which was originally conjectured in~\cite{MR3217701}.
+It was proved in~\cite{MR4283572} except for two nodes in type $E_8$; these remaining cases are covered in the more general setting of~\cite{arXiv250100724}.
+We note that, in general, coefficients other than $C\bigl(\Qa,\la,1,1\bigr)$ do not seem to admit an expression as compact as~\eqref{eqn:MYformula}.

-\subsection{fermionic formula}
+\subsection{Fermionic formula}

-The fermionic formula, proposed by Kirillov and Reshetikhin \cite{MR906858}, concerns the decomposition of a tensor product of Kirillov-Reshetikhin modules into irreducible $\uqg$-modules.
-Let $(\nu^{(a)}_m)_{a\in I,m \geq 1}$ be a family of non-negative integers such that $\nu^{(a)}_m$ is zero for all but finitely many $(a,m)$.
+The fermionic formula, proposed by Kirillov and Reshetikhin~\cite{MR906858}, concerns the decomposition of a~tensor product of Kirillov--Reshetikhin modules into irreducible $\uqg$-modules.
+Let $\smash{\bigl(\nu^{(a)}_m\bigr){}_{a\in I,m \geq 1}}$ be a~family of non-negative integers such that \smash{$\nu^{(a)}_m$} is zero for all but finitely many~${(a,m)}$.
 Consider